 Among those who survived, on average less than one-half recovered, one-third improved, and 20% remained chronically ill.

 Unfortunately, Steinhausen concluded that there was no convincing evidence that the outcome of anorexia nervosa improved over the second half of the last century.
-However, longer duration of follow-up and younger age at onset of illness were associated with better outcomes (Steinhausen, 2002).
+However, a longer duration of follow-up and younger age at onset of illness was associated with better outcomes (Steinhausen, 2002).

-Anorexia nervosa is a very complex and complicated disorder.
-It requires early diagnosis and access to care with close follow up and often long-term treatment.
+The anorexia death rate is the highest of all mental illnesses as it is a very complex and complicated disorder.
+It requires early diagnosis and access to care with close follow-up and often long-term treatment.

 - Arcelus, J., Mitchell, A. J., Wales, J., & Nielsen, S. (2011).
 Mortality rates in patients with Anorexia Nervosa and other eating disorders.
 Archives of General Psychiatry, 68(7), 724-731.